 It may not be for everyone, but if you’re looking for a way to make short hair lie flat and stay flat, this may be a good option.

 Although hair gel may not be everyone’s favorite due to its sometimes crunchy and flaky hold, when used in moderation, it can provide just enough weight to keep short hair lying flat.

 If you have fine hair, a light gel should be more than enough to weigh your hair down.
 These gels will also give fine hair more texture.

 The main risk is using too much, as the shine that gel produces can sometimes reveal too much of the scalp when you’ve got short hair.

-But washing and drying the hair beforehand should reduce the risk of this happening, as there will be less grease and oil to add to the shin.
+But washing and drying the hair beforehand should reduce this risk, as there will be less grease and oil to add to the shin.

-If you’re looking for a slightly more “mature” looking hold with less chance of flaking and crunch, a water-based pomade may be a better option.
+If you’re looking for a slightly more “mature” looking hold with less chance of flaking and crunching, a water-based pomade may be a better option.

 They give you the same stiff hold and the same confidence that short hair will stay in place once you’ve applied it.

 Just like gels, water-based pomades wash out very easily as well.
-For men that want to make sure they get all of the product out of their hair before they sleep, this is definitely a win.
+This is a win for men who want to ensure they get all the product out of their hair before they sleep.